goelsaksham/healthRecSys/README.md

-# sleepcompanion
+# healthRecSys
-This repository will be used to host the code for the current SLEEP Companion App that is being developed in Data Management and Analysis Research Laboratory under Professor Jaideep Srivastava.
+This repository will be used to host the code for the current healthRecSys (Health Recommender System) App that is being developed in Data Management and Analysis Research Laboratory under Professor Jaideep Srivastava.
 Code contributed by Meghna Singh, Saksham Goel and Abhiraj Mohan.

 ## Important Links